 "Under the guidance of its wise leadership, Dubai has become a global role model for investing in innovation-based education that is capable of preparing young people for future careers, motivating them to think creatively, and enabling them to leverage current trends to accurately anticipate future opportunities and challenges to identify the most effective solutions," said Sheikh Ahmed who is also the Chairman of Dubai Civil Aviation Authority and Chairman, Chief Executive of Emirates Airline and Group.

-He added that the collaboration between Dubai Silicon Oasis Authority and the Rochester University provides students with a technology-based curriculum that is key to their development and meets the needs of the future job market.
+He added that the collaboration between Dubai Silicon Oasis Authority and the Rochester Institute of Technology, Dubai provides students with a technology-based curriculum that is key to their development and meets the needs of the future job market.

 "It enhances the global reputation of DSO as a conducive environment for stimulating innovation, developing technical industries, and keeping pace with the rapid advancements that have become the drivers of performance across diverse sectors," he noted.

 Phase one of the project, which is set to span 30,000 square metres, is scheduled for completion by Q1 2020 at an estimated cost of Dhs200 million.
 Meanwhile, phase two is slated for handover in 2023 at a projected cost of Dhs300 million, adding 116,000 square metres to the campus.